adamdrucker/atka/README.md

-# ATKA - Add To Key Agent
+## ATKA - Add To Key Agent
 -------------------------

-### atka is a wrapper for `ssh-add`
+atka is a wrapper for `ssh-add`

-### your ssh keys are read from ~/.ssh and you are prompted for the password for each to add them to your keyring
+* your ssh keys are read from ~/.ssh
+* you are prompted for the password for each to add them to your keyring